 In this five-part series, I will look at the establishment of the old road through the Tsuut’ina reserve, the use and decline of the route as a public highway, and the problems surrounding the ownership and the handling of the land and the deal.
-Part Two: The Use of the Road, can be found here while Part 3 can be found here.
+Part two can be found here while Part three can be found here.
 I acknowledge that the resources that inform this work are largely that of non-First Nations sources, and while this is intended to be a factual look at the history of the road, it must be noted that the perspective is largely non-indigenous.
 I hope that further research, working with Tsuut’ina sources, will reveal other equally valid perspectives on this story in the future.

 THE NEED FOR GOOD ROADS

 At the turn of the century, settlers of the Priddis and Millarville areas of southern Alberta relied on well established, though informal and unmaintained, wagon trails in order to access Calgary and other areas and ranches of the region.

 (Map of the Calgary area, showing the Tsuut’ina reserve and the Priddis area.
 Source: Google Maps.)

 The provision of useful roads in the North West Territories was a constant battle for the Government, and many districts in the Territories, including Alberta, chronically suffered from poor or impassable routes.
 In 1900, the Department of Public Works noted this problem in its annual report:

 “…so long as we have earth roads we must expect bad roads during wet seasons, and as the conditions in the Territories will not permit the construction of any other kinds of roads for many years to come it must be understood now that during certain years good roads will be an impossibility.”
 1